DiedB/Homey-SolarPanels/README.md

 ##### Enphase
 Create an account at https://developer.enphase.com/.
 Authorize your API account to access your system (instructions after logging in).
 Please let me know if everything works for you, Enphase support has only been tested on a demo system.

+##### Omnik
+Use your login data for the Omnik Portal, as well as the plant ID found in the URL after logging into the Omnik Portal.

+##### GoodWe
+Use your Station ID.
+I don't know how to get this ID (I don't have a GoodWe inverter myself, got an ID by e-mail), if an owner can make a small guide I'd appreciate it.

 ---
 #### Current production data